WAYS TO ACHIEVE ETTR

 The amount of highlight headroom varies from camera to camera, and you will have to experiment with your camera to determine whether you have 2-2/3, 3, or even more EV of headroom.
 You can determine this amount quite accurately by using software like RawDigger, which allows you to see the actual raw histograms for your raw files.
 In M-mode at base ISO, take a raw shot of an evenly lit, solid-gray wall or other such target (fill the frame) metered in any mode at zero.
 The resulting histogram will be thin and roughly centered; you've just acquired middle gray.
 Now take a second shot of the same target that is radically over-exposed, say by 4 EV.
 Use RawDigger to examine the histograms of the raw file of the over-exposed shot first.
 You will see a big pile up on the right with an abrupt end at the saturation point.
 Note the value of this saturation point; it will be listed as the maximal value given for each channel.
 You might find it useful to set EV0 to this value.
 Next, examine the raw file of the middle-gray shot in RawDigger.
 Your highlight headroom is the number of EV between the top edge of the leading color channel (almost certainly the green) and the maximal value you determined above.
 My E-M5 has about 3-1/3 EV headroom, for example.

 Even if your camera has, say, 3 EV of highlight headroom, you may not be able to dial in that much EC when using this procedure to obtain ETTR.
 Sometimes a lesser amount is required.
 This depends on how well the spot-metering area fits into the brightest part of the scene and how uniform this brightest part is.
 If the spot-metering area fits completely within the brightest part of the scene, and that brightest part is very uniform, then you will indeed be metering the brightest part, and the full 3 EV of EC will likely be appropriate.
-If, however, the spot-metering area cannot fully fit within the brightest part of the scene, or if the portion of the scene in the metering area is not uniform – picture very bright, narrow margins to otherwise darker, backlit clouds or small spots of bright sunlight filtering through the leaves of a tree –, then something darker than the brightest part will be included in what is metered as middle gray.
+If, however, the spot-metering area cannot fully fit within the brightest part of the scene, or if the portion of the scene in the metering area is not uniform – imagine very bright, narrow margins to otherwise darker, backlit clouds or small spots of bright sunlight filtering through the leaves of a tree –, then something darker than the brightest part will be included in what is metered as middle gray.
 Any attempt now to raise the exposure by the full 3 EV will push this lower-valued middle gray to the upper limit – and the brightest part within it over the edge.
 The brightest part will therefore be blown.
 In a case like this you will want to dial in EC of, say, only 2-1/2 EV – or even less.
-With experience, you will be able to judge quickly just what value of EC (or exposure adjustment) is required.
+With experience, you will be able to judge quickly just what value of EC (or exposure adjustment when using M mode) is required.

 BEST CAMERA SETTINGS FOR ETTR

 It is clear that successful ETTR requires histograms or blinkies that tell a reasonably accurate tale about the camera's sensor saturation.
-Since both the histograms and the blinkies are based on a JPEG image, and not on the raw data, and since this JPEG can be affected by the camera's settings (WB, saturation, contrast, sharpness, picture mode, color space), one would want to employ settings that result in histograms and blinkies that best reflect the underlying raw data and are fairly accurate indications of sensor saturation.
+Since both the histograms and the blinkies are based on a JPEG image, and not on the raw data, and since this JPEG can be affected by the camera's tonal/color settings (WB, saturation, contrast, sharpness, picture mode, color space), one would want to employ settings that result in histograms and blinkies that best reflect the underlying raw data and are fairly accurate indications of sensor saturation.

 White balance also affects the histograms, sometimes resulting in a story that differs greatly from that of the underlying raw-data histograms and therefore potentially providing misleading information for ETTR.
-This situation is likely to be most problematic if either the post-shot blue or red channel is highest since those are the ones that are "boosted" by the WB multipliers.
+This situation is likely to be most problematic for shots where the post-shot blue or red channel is highest since those are the ones that are "boosted" by the WB multipliers.
 Histograms that most accurately reflect the underlying raw data will be obtained with the use of UniWB (unitary WB, a WB that provides unit multipliers for all color channels).
 Here are some citations about what UniWB is and how to make a UniWB for your camera.
 While UniWB is of value, it is not required, and you should not avoid ETTR just because you don't have UniWB.

 Rather generally, RawDigger is a very useful resource for gaining meaningful information in relation to shooting ETTR.
 With RawDigger you can see the actual raw histograms and see exactly how closely you have achieved ETTR.
 It can therefore provide a gold mine of information about the effects of the various camera settings and the behavior of the histograms and blinkies.
 And it provides accurate feedback about the efficacy of your ETTR techniques.
 It is, therefore, highly recommended software for any raw shooter wanting to perfect using ETTR.